 - All students in Germany must have health insurance (from a private or a public health insurance company).
 Without a valid health insurance policy you cannot enrol at any university in Germany!

 - Since January 2015, the monthly rates for students consist of a standard basic amount, a private nursing insurance amount and an individual amount set by the respective health insurance company.
 Therefore, the amount students have to pay varies slightly – depending on the individual amount of their health insurance company.
 On average, the monthly health insurance contribution is about € 90.

-- Students 30 or older
+- Students over the age of 30

 Students who want to use their private health insurance from their home country in Germany